faadeola/us-airline-analysis/README.md

 # Introduction
-This report presents an analysis of the US airline dataset, provided to understand metrics associated with over 100+ entries, each representing air traffic data over some time.
-Data provided includes:

-The analysis aims to explore the relationship and trend, fitting and clustering between different data and provide discoveries that could help make informed decisions.
-Typically, this analysis explores any relations within the US airline dataset.
+This analysis aims to understand the distribution of key variables, explore relationships between variables, and make predictions within the US airlines dataset using statistical methods, curve fitting, and clustering techniques.

 ### Dataset Web Address